Bachelor of General Studies

 Behavioral health problems are among the greatest public health challenges facing our communities.
 Students enrolling in this concentration will be exposed to treatment approaches and issues related to the organization, financing, delivery, and outcomes of behavioral health services.
 Combining academic and experiential learning, the concentration provides students with information and practical experience in behavioral healthcare services.

-This concentration will give students exposure to the basic elements of all business disciplines.
 The goal of the business concentration is to provide students the opportunity to pursue a broad-based study of business through upper level course work and tailor a program of study that combines business courses with electives to meet career preparation goals.
 Requires 2.5 GPA.
-At least 18 of the 24 hours in the concentration must be taken in reside
+At least 18 of the 24 hours in the concentration must be taken in residence at USF.

 Computer Systems Technology**